Cardrona Arrowtown Tarras Day Trip

 From the Wanaka township take the turn-off to head up the Cardrona Valley through farmland and surrounded by outstanding natural mountain landscapes.
 You’ll soon arrive in Cardrona, an old gold mining location, now home to the historic Cardrona Hotel.
 Past here, the narrowing valley leads you through golden tussock country to the source of the Cardrona River and the Crown Range Saddle.

-This is a good spot to stop for photos with spectacular views over the Wakatipu Basin.
+This is a good spot to stop for photos with spectacular views over the Wakatipu Basin and Lake Wakatipu.
 Descend to the Crown Range lookout and into the Wakatipu Basin on the way to the historic town of Arrowtown, set beside the Arrow River.

 Take time to explore here before heading through the Kawarau Gorge to Bannockburn to enjoy numerous orchards, wineries, old gold tailings and secluded lakeside picnic spots.
 Head through Cromwell and along the side of Lake Dunstan with its big mountain vistas and quintessential Central Otago rocky outcrops, to rural town of Tarras.
 After exploring the eclectic range of shops in Tarras take the leisurely drive back to Wanaka and the mountains of the Mt Aspiring National Park.